jimbobbennett/StarWarsCopilot/8-multimodal/README.md

         {
             return JsonSerializer.Serialize(new
             {
+                error = """
-                error = "A content error occurred while generating the image." + "Please retry this tool with an adjusted prompt, such as changing named characters to very detailed " +
+                A content error occurred while generating the image.
-                        "descriptions of the characters.
-Include details like race, gender, age, dress style, distinguishing features" +
-                        "(e.g., 'an old, small, green Jedi Master with pointy ears, a tuft of white hair and wrinkles' instead of 'Yoda')." +
+                Please retry this tool with an adjusted prompt, such as changing named characters to very detailed descriptions of the characters.
+Include details like race, gender, age, dress style, distinguishing features (e.g., 'an old, small, green Jedi Master with pointy ears, a tuft of white hair and wrinkles' instead of 'Yoda').
-                        "If the description contains anything sexual or violent, replace with a more PG version of the description."
+                If the description contains anything sexual or violent, replace with a more PG version of the description.
+                """
             });
         }